ember-learn/guides-source/guides/release/getting-started/quick-start.md

 ## Deploying your app to Netlify

-[Netlify](http://netlify.com/products) is a platform that deploys your apps to production.
+[Netlify](http://netlify.com/products) is a one of many ways to deploy your app to the web so you can share it with others!

 ![About Netlify](/images/quick-guide/netlify/netlify-product.png)